MehdiBenosman/DAC_Team7/README.md

 - ‘**README.md**’: Project documentation explaining the analysis and how to run the project.
 - ‘**DAC_Team7_Video.mp4**’: Recorded presentation demonstrating the notebook execution and key findings.

+- Additionally, there is a .gitattributes file which was used to configure Git LFS to upload the video as the video size was more than the normal Git upload limit.
 ---

 ## Data Cleaning